 When raising glass shrimp as feeders for other fish, a simple tank is all you need.
 Use an air stone and air pump to create air bubbles to keep the water flowing.
 There’s no need for plants or substrate.
 And, don’t forget to buy a net so you can scoop them out and transfer them to the main tank to feed your fish.

 If you want to keep the water clear and clean, use a small sponge filter.
 You also need to use a filter if you plan to keep the shrimp for more extended periods.
 You can buy shrimp and shrimp supplies online.

 Ghost shrimp clean aquariums by eating uneaten food and cleaning up algae.
 Because they are always active, they usually graze on algae and scavenge for food all day.

 Ghost shrimp can live in a tank with other peaceful animals like danios, zebra loaches, Otocinclus, and other algae eaters.
-Other shrimps are also good tank mates—for example, cherry shrimp, bamboo shrimp, and vampire shrimp.
+Other shrimps are also good tank mates: cherry shrimp, bamboo shrimp, and vampire shrimp.

 Ghost Shrimp Breeding And Reproduction

-It is best to use a sponge filter in the breeder tank so that the baby shrimp don’t get sucked into equipment.
+Using a sponge filter in the breeder tank is best so that the baby shrimp don’t get sucked into equipment.
 A thin layer of sediment is enough to keep the young happy.
 A few plants here and there to provide food and extra hiding places go a long way as well.

 Along with plant debris and any algae in the tank, you should feed the larvae tiny amounts of fine particle food because they have small mouths.
 Once the baby shrimp grow legs, you can provide them the same food as you do adults.
 It takes about five weeks for the shrimp to mature.
 Once they are mature, you can move them to the main tank.